- Administrative Services Home

 Form to use: Requisition Request Form (select "Open PO")

 On the Requisition Request Form: include a brief description of the types of purchases that will be made against the PO.

 Required backup: for Open Purchase Orders, no backup is required by the Business Office, nor should it be included.

-Form to use: Requisition Request Form (Standard Version)
+Form to use: Requisition Request Form (select "Standard PO")

 On the Requisition Request Form: enter each item number, description, quantity, and unit price.

 Required backup: a quote, estimate, or similar document indicating the estimated cost.
-Please avoid using shopping carts as backup.
+Shopping carts may not be accepted by the Purchasing department.